 What to make with gin?
 What not to make, really!
 Here are all the best gin cocktails to make with this botanical spirit.
 There’s the sweet tart Gin Fizz, with a magical fluffy foam that rises to the top.
 The French 75, a champagne cocktail with gin that’s sophisticated and festive.
 And then the Gimlet, herbaceous and perfectly balanced.
 Truly, these gin cocktails will impress everyone: and they’re quick to mix up too!

-Ever had a Gin Fizz?
-This one is perhaps our favorite of our gin cocktails.
-This Gin Fizz is perfectly balanced, both sweet and tart, and adding soda water magically creates a frothy egg white foam topping.
+One of the most classic of all gin cocktails is the Gin Fizz!
+It's perfectly balanced, both sweet and tart, and adding soda water magically creates a frothy egg white foam topping.
 Oh and it takes only 5 minutes to make!
 You'll need a short list of ingredients: gin, lime juice, maple syrup, soda water, and an egg white.
 Head to the recipe for more!

 What’s a more classic gin cocktail than THE gin and tonic?
 Its crisp, botanical flavor is straightforward but at the same time intriguing: a feat using only 2 ingredients!
 It’s no wonder that this is one of the world’s popular easy cocktails.
 This recipe takes a few tips from the Spanish gin tonic to amp this drink to the next level.